 Alcoholics Anonymous District 11: Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other, so that they may solve their common problem with alcohol, and help others to recover from the effects of alcohol.
 If you believe you may have a problem with alcohol, you are invited to attend the meetings.
 For meeting schedule, visit http://www.booneaa.org

 or call the hotline (828) 264-1212.

 Caregiver Support Group: Are you currently a full- or part-time caregiver providing care for a loved one?
-Then the Caregiver Support Group invites you to join us for our caregiver support group, at 1 p.m the first Thursday of the month at Deerfield Ridge Assisted Living, Boone.
+Then the Caregiver Support Group invites you to join us for our caregiver support group, at 1 p.m the first and third Thursday of the month at Deerfield Ridge Assisted Living, Boone.
 For more information, call (828) 264-0336 for details.

 Celebrate Recovery Meeting: This is a Christ-centered recovery program based on principles from the “Beatitudes” (Matthew 5).
 Meetings are on Fridays at 6 p.m. at The Salvation Army, 719-A Greenway Road Suite 100, Boone.

 ReSound for Women: is a new Christian women’s support group.
 Meetings are every week on Tuesday from 6 to 7:30 p.m. from Nov.
 6 through Dec.
 11 at 315 State Farm Road, next to the VFW, in the brown brick hexagon-shaped building.
 It is a ministry through Healing WatersMinistries.Org, find us on Facebook at http://www.facebook.com/HealingWatersMinistriesOrg